Azrights Terms of Business

 Overall limit on the scope of our advice

-You acknowledge we are intellectual property and general commercial lawyers qualified to provide advice on intellectual property, business law matters, marketing and brand.
+We offer intellectual property, commercial and related marketing and brand advice.
 For advice on tax matters you should consult other professionals, such as tax lawyers or accountants, as appropriate.

 Instructions of third parties or introductions to other professionals